 Lost Creek Campground – 16 tent campsites located three miles off the East Rim Drive

-Whether you’re planning a 1, 2, or 3 day trip to Crater Lake National Park, watching the sunrise at Crater Lake will be one of the highlights on your itinerary.
+Whether you’re planning a 1, 2, or 3 day trip to Crater Lake National Park, watching the sunrise will be one of the highlights on your itinerary.
 Take the scenic drive and enjoy the best views from the lookouts.

 - The Best Time to Visit Yosemite National Park – How to Plan Your Visit